-The largest revenue source for the School is the State of Florida (73%).
+The largest revenue source for the School is the State of Florida (94%).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.
-The School also received funding under Federal grants amounting to 16% of total revenue.
-The largest concentration of expenses was for Instruction related functions (50%), facility costs (9%), and unallocated depreciation/amortization (13%).